In my experience you either love it or you hate it.

 Twitter can seem intimidating, I understand.

-It’s a platform many ecommerce businesses often struggle with, and others just immediately disregard.
+It’s a platform many eCommerce businesses often struggle with, and others just immediately disregard it.

 But for those brands prepared to invest in building relationships with their target audience, the unique interactivity of the platform can present some otherwise elusive benefits.